Viola (Twelfth Night): Art and stage depictions

 William Hamilton painted the confrontation between Olivia and Viola, circa 1797: in Act V, Scene 1.
 Olivia believes Viola (dressed as Cesario) to be Sebastian (Viola's twin brother) who she has just married.
 After Viola denies any knowledge, incredulous Olivia asks the priest to confirm they were married just two hours prior.

-Walter Howell Deverell used model Elizabeth Siddal in his 1850 painting, showing Viola as Cesario looking longingly at Duke Orsino.
+Walter Howell Deverell used model Elizabeth Siddal in her 1850 painting, showing Viola as Cesario looking longingly at Duke Orsino.